Numerical stability of a hybrid method for pricing options: The hybrid tree/finite difference approach

 \section{The hybrid tree/finite difference approach}

-The price-function $P(t,y,v,x)$ in \eqref{price} is typically computed by means of the standard backward dynamic programming algorithm.
+The option price in \eqref{price} is typically computed by means of the standard backward dynamic programming algorithm.
 So, consider a discretization of the time interval $[0,T]$ into $N$ subintervals of length $h=T/N$.
 Then the price $P(0,Y_0,V_0,X_0)$ is numerically approximated through the quantity $P_h(0,Y_0,V_0,X_0)$ backwardly given by

 for $(y,v,x)\in\R\times\R_+\times \R$, in which

 So, what is needed is a good approximation of the expectations appearing in the above dynamic programming principle.
 This is what we first deal with, starting from the dicretized process $(\bar Y^h,\bar V^h,\bar X^h)$ introduced in Section \ref{discretization}.